Connect with Nature: Top Hiking Trails in the Intermax Networks Service Area

 Mineral Ridge National Recreation Trail (Coeur d’Alene, ID)

 This 3.3-mile loop trail provides stunning views of Lake Coeur d’Alene and is perfect for hikers of all skill levels.
 The well-maintained path winds through thick forest, offering scenic overlooks, interpretive signs about local wildlife, and a peaceful atmosphere.
-If you’re lucky, you might catch a glimpse of bald eagles nesting in the winter months.
-Perfect for families, this hike offers breathtaking views without requiring too much elevation gain.
+In the winter months, you might even spot bald eagles nesting along the lake.

 Trail Length: 3.3 miles